LlorencCB/phis-docs-community/docs/experimental-organization.md

 ### Variables properties

-PHIS variables characterize **agronomical objects** or their **environment**.
+PHIS variables characterize **scientific objects** or their **environment**.
-Variables characterizing agronomical objects are **phenotypic variables**, while variables characterizing the environment in which those agronomical objects are studied are refered to as **environmental variables**.
+Variables characterizing scientific objects are **phenotypic variables**, while variables characterizing the environment in which those scientific objects are studied are refered to as **environmental variables**.
 PHIS variables can be either directly mesured by a sensor, either computed from one or several variables.

 Every variable produced by an experiment must have been previously created in PHIS, and every variable created in PHIS has to be defined unambuigusously.